cwang04/LoL-Data-Analysis/README.md

 Now let's look more into the fairness of our model over certain groups

 One group that we want to check for fairness in our model would be over different patches.
-In LoL the meta tends to shift from patch to patch as balance changes are made to champions.
+In LoL, the meta tends to shift from patch to patch as balance changes are made to champions.
 This causes meta changes that could impact the way that the roles are played, meaning that our model might make some mistakes if the meta shifts in a way such that mid lane is more impactful in terms of damage or another change in the way that the game is played.

-In order to check the fairness of our model, we need to run a permutation test over predictions from each patch in order to determine if our model has the same precision and recall over all of the patches.
+In order to check the fairness of our model, we need to run a permutation test over the predictions from each patch in order to determine if our model has the same precision and recall over all of the patches.

 Here we will do two separate Permutation tests, one judging the fairness of our model by using accuracy parity and one using precision parity.
 Here we will also look at patch 12.21 since it had the lowest average precision and recall out of all the other patches and use it to compare to the overall average precision and recall.
-For both test We will a significant value of 0.05.
+For both tests we will use a significant value of 0.05.

 #### Table of the precision and recall for each patch
 <table>